 - strings are pointers to

-is an 8-bit byte; Unicode and other multi byte encodings are not directly supported. - standard library has lots of functions (see string.h)
+char32_t, etc.; accommodates Unicode - standard library has lots of functions (see string.h)

 C string literals